There are a lot of good reasons not to make your retirement official in tennis.

 “We’ve been hitting a lot of balls, hitting every day.
 We’re not going out there to make up the numbers, we want to give it a fair crack,” Groth said.

-Hewitt officially retired two years ago, in an emotional one on Rod Laver Arena.
+Hewitt played his final Australian Open in 2016, an emotional farewell on Rod Laver Arena.
 Before the event began, he had a couple of final hits with longtime foe Roger Federer.

 For years before that, the Adelaide native had fought against a body that was willing, but ultimately could go no more.